 In August 2018 I visited Brazil, Paraguay, and Bolivia on a 3-week trip through South America.
-The trip was organized by Tucan Travel.
+The trip was organized by Tucan Travel, a now defunct tour operator.
 The organization of the trip was mostly well done, only in Bolivia did I have some glitches.
 Here is the report on the Bolivia part of the trip.

 Coming from Brazil, I flew into La Paz.
 The airport is at 4,058 m (13,314 ft) altitude, which takes some getting used to.
 I was picked up at the airport and transferred to a hotel in La Paz for two nights.
 The hotel was at about 3,650 m (11,980 ft) altitude, so I knew I would have an uneasy night, I don't sleep well at such altitudes.

 The next morning we left early for a tour to Lake Titicaca.
 We drove to Copacabana on Lake Titicaca and took a boat to Isla del Sol (Island of the Sun).
 Lake Titicaca is at 3,812 m (12,507 ft) altitude.
 We hiked across some of the island, visiting an Inca temple, Templo del Sol (Temple of the Sun).
 In the evening we drove back to La Paz.

 The next morning I flew to Rurrenabaque to visit the Amazon Rainforest in the Madidi National Park.
 From Rurrenabaque we took a boat for a six-hour drive on the Beni River and Tuichi River to the Chalalán Ecolodge on the Chalalán Lake in the Madidi National Park.
 I stayed there for two nights.
 We did several hikes around the lodge and a boat tour around the Chalalán Lake.